decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

     P2P Network Discovery             |Description
     ----------------------------------|-------------
-            `--noseeders`             | Disable seeding for peer discovery `--externalip=`           | Add an IP to the list of local addresses we claim to listen on to peers `--nodiscoverip`          | Disable automatic network address discovery of local external IPs `--upnp`                  | Use UPnP to map our listening port outside of NAT
+            `--noseeders`             | Disable seeding for peer discovery `--externalip=`           | Add a public-facing IP to the list of local external IPs that dcrd will advertise to other peers
+            `--nodiscoverip`          | Disable automatic network address discovery of local external IPs `--upnp`                  | Use UPnP to map our listening port outside of NAT